preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 ------------
 To add a table, do the following:

-1. click where the table should be placed.
+1. Click where the table should be placed.
 2. Click the table icon.

 .. image:: rtf-editor-table-76.png

 3. Click somewhere in the table for more options.

-Something like the following now becomes available:
+The following options for tables are available:

 .. image:: rtf-editor-table-edits-76.png